FFXIV Desynthesis Guide - Get The Most Valuable Components

 We’re not going to talk all the optimal desynth items for every class since it changes too dynamically, but some of the most widely recommended ones are Plumed Steel Hatchet and Muthrite Pugiones for blacksmiths, Brass Ring of Crafting and Aged Ring for goldsmiths, Aetherial Wheels for alchemists and Bridesmaid’s Sandals for leatherworkers.
 They’re only viable in certain level thresholds, you generally don’t want to desynth anything that’s below 50% success rate, but at the same time if you have 100% then your experience gains might become really low.

 You’re going to need a high level of this skill to desynth more advanced items and they can provide you with the best components.
 It’s important to always look at the item level because it doesn’t have to be the same as the character level required to wear it.
 For example, some weapons and pieces of armor available for 50 level characters, can have the item level of 90, 100 or even more!
 In fact, the Desynthesis calculates a hidden value called rlvl, but in the vast majority of cases it’s the same as item level, there are only a few exceptions.

 Desynthesis has a success ratio which is calculated from your Desynthesis skill level and the level of the item you want to break down.
-When those values are identical, you get 50% success ratio.
+When those values are identical, you get a 50% success ratio.
 Every time you try to desynth an item, it’s going to be destroyed.
 If your attempt was successful, you’re going to earn exp and some components, if you fail you lose the item and get nothing to show for it.

-In most cases, a single level difference equals 2% of success rate, which means that surpassing the item level with your Desynthesis level by 5, will result in extra 10% chance.
+In most cases, a single level difference equals 2% of the success rate, which means that surpassing the item level with your Desynthesis level by 5, will result in an extra 10% chance.
 This value might vary on extremely low (it’s more forgiving here) and extremely high (the punishments might be harder) levels.

 Desynth level 45